FabianLiske/fabianliske.github.io/index.md

 ## The Importance of Medical AI

 The healthcare sector is under increasing pressure: populations are aging, chronic diseases are on the rise, and many regions face a shortage of medical specialists.
 Particularly in fields like radiology, pathology, and oncology.
 Artificial intelligence (AI) offers a powerful way to help close this gap.
-AI systems can analyze medical images, genomic data, or electronic health records at scale.
-Supporting physicians in diagnosing diseases earlier and more accurately, triaging patients, and even predicting treatment responses.
+AI systems can analyze medical images, genomic data, or electronic health records at scale, supporting physicians in diagnosing diseases earlier and more accurately, triaging patients, and even predicting treatment responses.

 In areas with limited access to expert care, AI can act as a virtual second opinion or a diagnostic assistant, helping to reduce disparities in healthcare quality.
-Moreover, AI can handle time consuming tasks, such as image annotation or documentation, freeing up valuable time for direct patient interaction.
+AI can handle time consuming tasks, such as image annotation or documentation, freeing up valuable time for direct patient interaction.

 While the potential of AI in medicine is widely recognized, its implementation is often slowed.
 As healthcare is inherently decentralized, data is usually decentralized as well.
 Data privacy regulations and ethical concerns also hinder the creation of large, centralized datasets for training medical AI models.
 Swarm Learning offers a promising solution to these challenges.
 It enables collaborative AI development without the need to share raw patient data.